Vyral/jon-carbutti-recruiting/_posts/2022-06-17-have-you-ever-considered-a-real-estate-career.md

 ---
 layout: post
-title: Have You Ever Considered a Real Estate Career?
+title: Are You Considering a Real Estate Career?
 date: 2022-06-17 00:00:00
 tags:
   - Real Estate